Relationships

 "But since sexual immorality is occurring, each man should have sexual relations with his own wife, and each woman with her own husband."

-Understanding: Paul provides guidance on marriage and sexual relationships, emphasizing traditional marital roles for stability and moral integrity.
+In plain words: Paul provides guidance on marriage and sexual relationships, emphasizing traditional marital roles for stability and moral integrity.

 Questions people ask about this topic